 It is the policy of Council that the following uses are permitted on lands designated Utilities:

-- a.1.
-Infrastructure, including transformer stations, rail and utility/hydro corridors, and accessory uses; and - b.1.
+- 1. Infrastructure, including transformer stations, rail and utility/hydro corridors, and accessory uses; and - 2.
 Public trails and open spaces as may appropriate.

 5.15 VILLAGE NATURAL HERITAGE SYSTEM DESIGNATION